Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 There are all kinds of companies that can rent you a bit of space on their big web server (often called "web site hosting services").
 Prices vary depending on how much space you get for files, how many of your files people can view every day (called "bandwidth"), how often their computer breaks down (and hence how often your web site is unavailable), how many additional services they offer like technical support, e-mail, etc. Some companies even offer free web hosting (but impose all kinds of advertisement on your web site).

-To give you an idea of some prices as of June 2008, I pay roughly 20$ CAN a month to host one of my web sites (www.mediom.qc.ca), and about 15$ for the other (www.addr.com).
+To give you an idea of some prices as of October 2020, I pay roughly 140$ CAN a year to host my web site (on a server in the USA of www.justhost.com), and about 70$ for the mirror copy (on the server in Canada of www.rapidnet.net).
 Typing "web hosting services" on Google will drown you with offers.
 I don't know which one is the best, sorry.

 Ordinary people like you and me are not permanently connected to the Internet.
 We rent a temporary connection, often categorized by speed.
 The higher the speed, the more you pay per month, and normally the more specialized the cable and "black box" between the cable and your computer.

-To give you an idea of some prices as of June 2008, I pay about 15$ CAN for 100 hours a month of dial-up connection to the Internet.
+To give you an idea of some prices, I used to pay about 15$ CAN for 100 hours a month of dial-up connection to the Internet, in June 2008.
+In November 2010, for three people on a high-speed connection, it's about the same price, at Bell Canada.

 The last step to get a web site is to park your HTML files in your file parking lot (i.e. you need to "upload" them).
 Beginners often get confused here, since your web site usually ends up being in two places: on your hard drive (i.e. the "local copy") where you write them and modify them, and on the web server.